riclolsen/json-scada/docs/schema.md

 * _protocolConnections_ - Configuration of protocol connections.
 See specific protocol for documentation.
 * _commandsQueue_ - Queue for commands.
 * _soeData_ - Sequence of Events data.
 This is a Capped Collection, it has a limited size.
+* _processInstances_ - Configuration and information about JSON-SCADA instances of processes.

 Please notice that all numeric fields from the schema is recorded as BSON Doubles (64 bit floating point).
 However, some numeric fields are expected to contain only integer values.
 When numbers are updated by the Mongo Shell manually, all numeric data is converted to BSON Doubles by default.
 Some languages like Node.js can cause values to be stored as integers or doubles depending on the current value.
 It is important that values are always stored as BSON Doubles as otherwise problems may be encountered by protocol drivers, specially those programmed in C#/DotNet Core.